yhwang/prestodb.github.io/website/blog/2023-08-17-scaling-presto-panel-blog.md

 Meta processes data at an exabyte scale, benefiting tens of thousands of users and enhancing their data warehouse infrastructure with Presto.

 Uber focuses on delivering a seamless user experience and utilizes Presto to support various business use cases, including efficient data processing for Uber Eats deliveries and quick matching with rides.
-Presto plays a critical role in business operations at Presto.
+Presto plays a critical role in business operations at Uber.

 Overall, these three companies showcase the reliability of Presto as a powerful SQL query engine for scaling data analytics.
 Whether it's exploring vast amounts of data, performing ETL tasks, or optimizing user experiences, Presto proves its effectiveness in meeting the diverse needs of organizations across different industries.
 As Presto continues to evolve and improve, it is expected to play an even more significant role in the data analytics landscape in the future.